tarampampam/webhook-tester/README.md

 At the moment 2 types of data storage are supported - **memory** and **redis server** (flag `--storage-driver`).

-The **memory** driver is useful for fast local debugging when recorded requests will not be needed after app stopping.
-The **Redis driver**, on the contrary, stores all the data on the redis server, and the data will not be lost after app restarting.
+The **memory** driver is useful for fast local debugging when recorded requests will not be needed after the app stops.
+The **Redis driver**, on the contrary, stores all the data on the redis server, and the data will not be lost after the app restarts.
 When running multiple app instances (behind the load balancer), it is also necessary to use the redis driver.

 ### Pub/sub

-Publishing/subscribing are used to send notifications using WebSockets, and also supports 2 types of driver - **memory** and **redis server** (flag `--pubsub-driver`).
+Publishing/subscribing are used to send notifications using WebSockets, and it also supports 2 types of driver - **memory** and **redis server** (flag `--pubsub-driver`).

 For multiple app instances redis driver must be used.

 ## Installing

-Download the latest binary file for your os/arch from [releases page][link_releases] or use our [docker image][link_docker_hub] ([ghcr.io][link_ghcr]).
+Download the latest binary file for your os/arch from the [releases page][link_releases] or use our [docker image][link_docker_hub] ([ghcr.io][link_ghcr]).
 Also, you may need in [`./web`](web) directory content for web UI access.

 ## Usage

-This application supports next sub-commands:
+This application supports the next sub-commands:

 Sub-command   | Description
 ------------- | -----------